Into the Lens: Reception

+and peaked at number 11 on the Dutch Top 40.
+In the United Kingdom, the single charted at number 97 on Record Business' Top 100 Singles chart.
+Yes' version charted at number 104 on the Billboard Hot 100, and peaked at number 4 on the Bubbling Under Hot 100 chart, both in the United States.

 Music video

 In the music video made for "I Am a Camera", during the beginning, there are a pair of Horn's trademark glasses.
 On one of the lenses is a video and the other is glass.
 Horn comes out of the video side of the glasses (as illustrated).
 There are scenes involving Horn singing, broken glasses and opticians' tools.
 The video is seemingly set in a dollhouse.
 Towards the end, Horn is seen lying on the floor passed out.
-On 22 March 2013, Classic Pop Magazine rated the music video a "Classic Video".
+On the 22nd of March, 2013, Classic Pop called the music video a "Classic Video".

+Legacy

+Since 1982, a few bars from the song are used as a jingle of "music premiere" at Polskie Radio Program III (Polish Radio Three) and as a jingle to announce a new song on their chart, Lista Przebojów Programu Trzeciego.
+In 1985, "I Am a Camera" was covered by Kim Carnes, as a bonus track to her ninth studio album, Barking at Airplanes.
+In a 2020 interview, Carnes admitted that she was unhappy with her performance of the song.